deadlocker8/SportTracker/README.md

 Updating to the latest SportTracker release may require database migration.
 This is only necessary if you already have a running SportTracker instance and a database filled with entries.
 Whether a database migration is necessary will be stated in the release notes.
-The migration can be performed by running the following command inside the `src` folder:
+The migration will be performed automatically upon start of SportTracker.
-`flask --app SportTracker db upgrade`

 ## This project uses 3rd-party components